Docs

 ValueSignal<String> name = new ValueSignal<>("initial value");

-Effects are the mechanism behind reactive updates.
+Effects are the callbacks that run reactively to a state change and that update the UI accordingly.
 When you bind a signal to a component, an effect tracks which signals are read and re-runs when they change.
+In the example below, the effect is a lambda function passed into Signal.computed that updates the text of the span whenever firstName or lastName changes:

 Source code